External Wall Insulation

 External wall insulation finishes are the final layer of external wall insulation.
 They protect the insulation beneath and increase the weatherproofing of your home.
 Additionally, they give the wall an aesthetically pleasing finish.

-There are two types of external wall insulation finishes: wet render and dry cladding.
+There are two types of finish: wet render and dry cladding.

 Wet render is a lot like plastering over an internal wall.
 The installer applies a sand and cement mix over a wire mesh.
 Alternatively, they may use a lime-based render instead of sand and cement.
 You can pebble-dash over wet render to create an attractive finish.

-Dry cladding involves adding a finishing layer of boards, panels or tiles to the external wall insulation.
+Dry cladding involves adding a finishing layer of boards, panels or tiles.
 Dry cladding tends to be more expensive than wet rendering, but there are a wider range of materials and designs on offer.

 External wall insulation cost